stdevPavelmc/mailad/Features.md

 ## Optional everyone list with custom address

-You have the option to enable a everyone address that has a few cool features:
+You have the option to enable an everyone address that has a few cool features:

 - All users of the domain can send a mail to the list, but, the list address is hidden **every time**.
 - Yes, the alias address is hidden, when you send a mail to it users will receive a copy of the mail coming from you, and if they reply to the email it will return only to you, so keep the "everyone" address to you and you will be safe.